 Not all countries have the same food products and when you move abroad, discovering all the new foods is part of the fun.
 But when you get used to something that’s seemingly normal at home and then can’t find it in your new home, it makes you appreciate that item even more when you are able to find it.
 Except I haven’t been able to find it anywhere.
 What am I talking about here?
 Egg whites in France.
-In the U.S., it’s very common to find a carton of egg whites next to the eggs but in France?
+In the U.S., it’s very common to find a carton of egg whites next to the eggs… but in France?
 Not so.
 If you want egg whites, you need to crack the egg and separate the egg whites from the yolk because buying egg whites in a carton isn’t mainstream.

 There are two simple solutions here.
 I can crack a regular egg and separate the whites from the yolks — although it seems wasteful to trash the yolks if you don’t need them.
 Or the other option is to just eat the whole egg.
 I do a bit of both.
 But once I’ve already eaten a fair number of eggs for the week (or am making a recipe that just calls for egg whites), sometimes a carton of liquid egg whites in the fridge would really come in handy.
 No matter where I look, specialty stores included, it doesn’t seem that liquid egg whites are available in France.

 Convenient liquid egg whites in a carton would absolutely appeal to the French, so I don’t think it’s a cultural issue like say peanut butter-based desserts would be (the French are more into Nutella and speculoos spreads and aren’t super familiar with peanut butter and jelly sandwiches).
 That said, most French people would just eat the whole egg unless they’re on a special diet or are looking for extra protein without the cholesterol.
 Seeing egg white omelets on menus here isn’t common at all so it’s no wonder egg whites aren’t available in French supermarkets.
 But I do think lighter quiches made with fewer yolks would be a hit.

 For now, I guess the French just discard the yolks or save them for something else if they are looking to only use the egg whites.
 And that seems to be working for them.
-But for this American, some liquid egg whites would be a welcome addition to the refrigerated food aisle at the supermarket!
+For me, some liquid egg whites would be a welcome addition to the refrigerated food aisle at the supermarket!
 Until then, I’ll keep separating my eggs. 😉